mgualti/GeomPickPlace/README.md

 # GeomPickPlace

-Source code for the paper "Pick-and-Place With Uncertain Object Instance Segmentation and Shape Completion"
+Code for reproducing experiments for the paper "Pick-and-Place With Uncertain Object Instance Segmentation and Shape Completion".

 * **Authors:** Marcus Gualteri
 * **Version:** 1.0.0